Aaaapril4/RTOScout/README.md

-# RTOScout 🚀

-Sniffing out return-to-office (RTO) signals from 10-K and 10-Q filings using **RAG** and local **LLMs** (HuggingFace embeddings, ChromaDB, Ollama). ✨
+The data cleaning and semantic search parts in this repo are used to support the study of:
 > Huang, J. L., Huang, R., & Jie, Y. (submitted).
 Return to office reconsidered: HRM systems, public discourse, and the reconfiguration of work.
 Human Resource Management.

+# RTOScout 🚀

+Sniffing out return-to-office (RTO) signals from 10-K and 10-Q filings using **RAG** and local **LLMs** (HuggingFace embeddings, ChromaDB, Ollama). ✨

 ## 🛠 Setup